-Preheat oven to 350°F. Spray a 9-inch springform pan with nonstick cooking spray and set aside.
+- Preheat the oven to 350°F (177°C).
+Spray a 9-inch springform pan with nonstick cooking spray and set aside.

-Bake at 350°F for 25-30 minutes (check at 20 minutes if your oven runs a little hot) or until the top of the cookie cake is set and lightly browned.
+- Bake for 22 to 28 minutes or until the top of the cookie cake is set and lightly browned.
 Cover loosely with foil if needed to prevent excess browning on top of the cookie cake.

 To make the chocolate buttercream frosting: